 - Qualified Carers– Ideally, there would be several senior carers, people with many years of hands-on experience in helping young learners find their feet, along with some younger carers, who are under the supervision of their older colleagues.
 The principal would be someone who is respected in the local community, and would have very defined ideals about the best way to administrate the care centre.
 If you are looking for the right day care centre to take your child, spending some time with the principal should enlighten you as to the centre’s policies regarding young children’s education.

-The Internet is a great source of information, and it can certainly help you to gain a clearer understanding of the ideal young learning environment, and by reading many articles on the best learning approaches to take, you will be better prepared to make your selection, and once you have done that, the World Wide Web can also help you source the best day care centre in your immediate area.
+The Internet is a great source of information, and it can certainly help you to gain a clearer understanding of the ideal young learning environment, and by reading many articles on the best learning approaches to take, you will be better prepared to make your selection, and once you have done that.
+There are websites on the Web, such as Toddle.com.au, that can also help you source the best day care centre in your immediate area.